mcdeck/van-porten.de/_portfolio/2016-01-10-visual-rest.md

 author: Oliver van Porten

 description: >-
-  [Visual REST](https://bitbucket.org/visualrest/visual-rest/wiki/Home) is a graphical modelling language for the design of resource-oriented applications.
+  [Visual REST](https://github.com/mcdeck/visualrest/wiki) is a graphical modelling language for the design of resource-oriented applications.
   I developed Visual REST as part of my [master's thesis at the University of Hagen](http://deposit.fernuni-hagen.de/2810/) in 2012.
   It is implemented as an [Eclipse](http://www.eclipse.org/)\-based editor using [Graphiti](http://www.eclipse.org/graphiti/) and enables creation of application models.
 As of today, code generation is not part of the IDE, though.
 ---
-[Visual REST](https://bitbucket.org/visualrest/visual-rest/wiki/Home) is a graphical modelling language for the design of resource-oriented applications.
+[Visual REST](https://github.com/mcdeck/visualrest/wiki) is a graphical modelling language for the design of resource-oriented applications.
 I developed Visual REST as part of my [master's thesis at the University of Hagen](http://deposit.fernuni-hagen.de/2810/) in 2012.
 It is implemented as an [Eclipse](http://www.eclipse.org/)\-based editor using [Graphiti](http://www.eclipse.org/graphiti/) and enables creation of application models.
 As of today, code generation is not part of the IDE, though.

-Visual REST is [available on Bitbucket.](https://bitbucket.org/visualrest/visual-rest/wiki/Home) It is, however, no longer actively developed.
+Visual REST is ~~[available on Bitbucket.](https://bitbucket.org/visualrest/visual-rest/wiki/Home)~~ [available on GitHub](https://github.com/mcdeck/visualrest) It is, however, no longer actively developed.
 If you are looking for a graphical modelling language for RESTful applications I suggest taking a look at the [REST API design tool](http://www.visual-paradigm.com/solution/rest-api-design-tool/) developer by the people at [Visual Paradigm.](http://www.visual-paradigm.com/)

 The views
 ---------